-Ask your Student Services Advisor about the location of your mailbox.
-Find out now where it is and check it on a regular basis.
+Ask your Student Services Advisor about the location of your mailbox and check it regularly.

 COMPUTER ACCESS AND OFFICE SPACE

 Ask your Graduate Student Services Advisor about computer access.
 Some programs provide offices for their graduate students, some only desk space in a lab.
 If your program does not have a computer room, there are computer labs on campus that you are free to use.
 Find out now what's available to you.